jax-parker/suffolk-sailing-club/README.md

 * git add - Was used to add changes to the local repository.
 * git commit -m *commit message explaining the updates* - This command was used to commit changes to the local repository.
 * git push - This command is used to push all commited changes to the GitHub repository.

+**Git Commit Note** - to begin with my commits were all over the place and did not have any structure with more deletions than insertions but as my project progressed my commits became structured and more consise.

 ### Using Github Pages
 1. Navigate to the GitHub [Repository:](https://github.com/jax-parker/suffolk-sailing-club)